-- Inpatient, residential and outpatient facility treatment, and outpatient visits to manage or reduce the effects of a psychiatric condition, including treatment of eating disorders (such as anorexia nervosa, bulimia or any similar condition)
+- Inpatient, residential and outpatient facility treatment, and outpatient therapeutic visits to manage or reduce the

+effects of a mental health condition, including treatment of eating disorders (such as anorexia nervosa, bulimia

+or any similar condition)

-- Individual, family or group therapy
+- · Individual, family or group therapy

 - Lab and testing

 - · Take-home drugs you get in a facility

 - Biofeedback

-- Physical, speech and occupational therapy provided to treat psychiatric conditions, such as autism spectrum disorders
+- Physical, speech and occupational therapy provided to treat mental health conditions, such as autism spectrum disorders

 - Applied behavior analysis (ABA) for the treatment of autism spectrum disorders, including services provided by an autism service provider.
 See Definitions for a definition of "autism service provider."

 "Outpatient therapeutic visit" (outpatient visit) means a clinical treatment session with a mental health provider of a duration consistent with relevant professional standards as defined in the Physician's Current Procedural Terminology, published by the American Medical Association.
+Outpatient therapeutic visits can include real-time visits with your doctor or other provider via telephone, online chat or text, or other electronic methods (telemedicine).

-- Psychological treatment of sexual dysfunctions, including impotence and frigidity - · EEG biofeedback or neurofeedback services - Psychological and neuropsychological testing and evaluations.
+- Psychological treatment of sexual dysfunctions, including impotence and frigidity - EEG biofeedback or neurofeedback services - Psychological and neuropsychological testing and evaluations.
 These services are covered under the Psychological and Neuropsychological Testing benefit. - Substance abuse treatment.
-These services are covered under the Substance Abuse Treatment benefit. - Outward bound, wilderness, camping or tall ship programs or activities - Mental health evaluations for purposes other than evaluating the presence of or planning treatment for covered mental health disorders, including, but not limited to, custody evaluations, competency evaluations, forensic evaluations, vocational, educational or academic placement evaluations
+These services are covered under the Substance Abuse Treatment benefit. - · Outward bound, wilderness, camping or tall ship programs or activities - Mental health evaluations for purposes other than evaluating the presence of or planning treatment for covered mental health disorders, including, but not limited to, custody evaluations, competency evaluations, forensic evaluations, vocational, educational or academic placement evaluations